skoolkid/skoolkit/sphinx/source/asm-templates.rst

 * ``text`` - the text of the comment line

-This template is also used to used to format lines between paragraphs in comments, with ``text`` set to an empty string.
+This template is also used to format lines between paragraphs in comments, with ``text`` set to an empty string.

 .. _t_equ: